 Your best teacher can be everywhere at once.
 Your best lesson can be deployed for everyone, everywhere.
-Not only does it increase the effectiveness of training, it also ensures that everyone gets the highest-level instruction available, not merely those fortunate enough to be close to HQ or able to fly out for the conference. eLearning is the great equalizer, and investing in it will improve your bottom line in more ways than one.
+Not only does it increase the effectiveness of training, but it also ensures that everyone gets the highest-level instruction available, not merely those fortunate enough to be close to HQ or able to fly out for the conference. eLearning is the great equalizer, and investing in it will improve your bottom line in more ways than one.

 2. Rapid Rollout

 What good is an excellent training program if it’s not available when it’s needed?
 In-person training regimes can take a lot of time to prepare and deploy, and they need to keep being deployed for your organization to benefit.
 Online courses are not like that.
-Once an online course is created, it can be deployed at a very low per-user cost—and when updates are required, they can be rolled out to all users simultaneously.
+Once an online course is created, it can be deployed at a very low per-user cost—and when updates are required, they can be rolled out to all users simultaneously

-ELearning is much more cost effective than legacy methods.
+ELearning is much more cost-effective than legacy methods.
 With the cost of travel rising every year, conferences and in-person workshops are getting more expensive for everyone, both those putting them on and those attending.
 Budgets are already tight—why stretch them further than necessary?

-With an online course that hews to instructional design best practices, organizations can invest in their training program up front, and reap the benefits over time while being rewarded with a higher level of educational attainment than they would otherwise.
+With an online course that hews to instructional design best practices, organizations can invest in their training program upfront, and reap the benefits over time while being rewarded with a higher level of educational attainment than they would otherwise.
 Which brings us to…

 4. Superior Effectiveness

 Instructional design is difficult.
 Instructional designers are highly skilled experts at crafting learning systems so as to maximize comprehension, and thus the effectiveness of the course.
-Contracting with an instructional designer for every program could be a daunting cost, if the organization must also pay trainers and travel costs each and every time.
+Contracting with an instructional designer for every program could be a daunting cost if the organization must also pay trainers and travel costs each and every time.